 The first thing you need is to have Jina installed and ready to run.
 There are different ways you can do this, but here we’ll see the easiest one.
 With Linux/Mac, you just need to install with pip using the following command:

 pip install jina

-To learn about other ways to install Jina, we have an installation guide. available for You.
+To see other ways to install Jina, we have an installation guide. here.

 jina hub new --type app

-This saves you having to do a lot of typing and setup.
-So, you just need to run the previous command and follow the guide that you will see.
-But don’t worry, you will still see how the basic folder structure is formed, and which result you will get in the end.
+Use our jina hub new command to spin up a basic Jina app and save you having to do a lot of typing and setup.
+So you just need to run the previous command and follow the guide that you’ll see.
+But don’t worry, we will still see how’s the basic folder structure and what you should have at the end.

 You can also set up the project structure manually.
 The actual structure of your folder will vary depending on the needs of your project.
 But at the end you should have something similar to this:

-The first thing you need to do is to create the folder of your project.
-It contains all the components you need.
+The first thing you need to do is create the folder of your project.
+Here is where everything will live.

-The next thing you should take care of is the list of requirements.
-Create a file requirements.txt.
-In this file you will specify the required dependencies your Jina project needs.
-State one module per line.
-You can then install all the packages using pip -r:
+The first thing you should take care of is the requirements.
+Create a requirements.txt.
+In this file you will specify the required dependencies you’ll need.
+Write a module per line.
+You can then install all the packages with pip:

 pip install -r requirements.txt